NicovP1/ada_website/index.md

 By reviewing these century-spanning trends, Annabel found that overall profitability and success rates have generally declined compared to earlier eras.
 While individual periods still stood out for better or worse performance, the overarching narrative was that achieving profitable results became progressively more challenging over time.
 In the most recent 20-year window, the data suggested a leveling-off in this decline, hinting that the industry may have reached a new, albeit less prosperous, equilibrium.

 This long-term perspective provided a critical backdrop.
-Understanding that the industry operates in a tougher environment than it did in the mid-20th century helped frame the value of finer-grained analyses.
+Understanding that the industry operates in a tougher environment than it did in the mid-20th century helps frame the value of finer-grained analyses.
 Even if certain months or seasons are historically more favorable, such tactical insights must be weighed against the reality that the entire playing field has shifted.

 Building on this historical foundation, Annabel next examined how profitability varies month by month.
 She introduced Figure 3: Profitability Per Month, focusing on boxplots to reveal central tendencies, variability, and outliers within each month’s data.
 While the long-term view showed a general decline in profitability, this month-level breakdown offered more immediate and actionable intelligence for scheduling and marketing decisions.